Reubin Askew

-Early life and career
+Early life and education

 Askew was born in Muskogee, Oklahoma, the youngest of the six children of Leon G. Askew and Alberta (O'Donovan) Askew.
 His parents divorced when he was just two, primarily because of what Askew said was his father's "serious drinking problem."
 Two of his brothers later had similar problems.
 Askew chose to be a lifelong teetotaller and non-smoker after an unpleasant experience with a pipe as a teenager.
 After a final meeting under unpleasant circumstances when he was ten years old, Askew never saw his father again.

 In 1937, his mother moved with Reubin to Pensacola, Florida.
 Askew's middle name, O'Donovan, was his mother's maiden name.
 His signature used the double initial (O'D.) in her honor.
-Reubin would sell magazines, shine shoes, bag groceries and sell his mother's pies that were homemade to help supplement her income.
+Reubin would sell magazines, shine shoes, bag groceries and sell his mother's homemade pies to help supplement her income.
 Reubin's mother was a waitress and a seamstress for the Works Progress Administration.

 In 1944, Askew was initiated as a member of Escambia Chapter Order of DeMolay, the Masonic organization for young men.
 He graduated from Pensacola High School in 1946.
-Later that year, Askew entered the Army as a paratrooper, serving for two years; in 1948 he was discharged in the rank of sergeant.
+Later that year, Askew entered the Army as a paratrooper, serving for two years in the 82nd Airborne; in 1948 he was discharged in the rank of sergeant.

-Askew next attended Florida State University, where he was a brother of Delta Tau Delta and Alpha Phi Omega.
-At FSU, Askew was elected as student body president, beginning his long career in politics.
+Askew attended Florida State University, where he was a brother of Delta Tau Delta and Alpha Phi Omega.
+At Florida State, Askew was elected as student body president, beginning his long career in politics.
 He graduated from Florida State University in 1951 with a B.S. degree in public administration.
 He later completed law school at the University of Florida Levin College of Law.

+Career

-During the Korean War, Askew served in the Air Force from 1951 to 1953, as a military intelligence officer.
+During the Korean War, Askew served in the U.S. Air Force from 1951 to 1953, as a military intelligence officer.
 He oversaw the program for taking and analyzing airplane reconnaissance photographs of Western Europe.
-He felt uncomfortable with this task as it violated existing treaties.
+He felt uncomfortable with this task since he believed it violated existing treaties.

 In 1955, Askew returned to Pensacola, where he formed a law firm with David Levin.
 The firm was called Levin & Askew, and now is named Levin Papantonio Law Firm.